Anorexia - Sexual, Social & Emotional

 Some Varieties of Anorexia

 As anorectics or as people with anorectic tendencies, we may have a wide range of feelings and responses.
 Some of us feel overwhelmed in social settings.
 Others of us get high by socializing with a great many people in order to keep ourselves from intimacy with any one person.
 Some of us feel incapacitated by shyness in relationships with others.
 Others of us are in relationship but are passionate only in one area of it; for instance, we may be emotionally invested in the relationship but remain sexually or socially unavailable.
-Or the opposite: be sexually invested, but emotionally detached.
+Or the opposite: we may be sexually invested, but emotionally detached.

 Just as our feelings have a wide range, so do our behavior patterns.
 For some of us, anorexia might take on the form of an overwhelming dread of making phone calls.
 Some of us function well in particular situations, such as the workplace where intimacy is not usually valued, but find we are distant with family and friends.
 Others of us have used alcohol or drugs to become emotionally withdrawn.
 Or we used them to become sexually, emotionally, or socially daring, while essentially remaining out of contact with others in any meaningful way.
 In this way, we have used other addictions to act out "anorexically".